 The next thing that I needed was a system to organise the actual work that needs doing.
 Here I relied on Getting Things Done (GTD), a workflow system developed by David Allen (buy on Amazon – affiliate link).
 I will admit that I am not following it to the letter.
 For instance, tagging to-dos by context does not work for me, especially since just about every step involves email.
 However, I do diligently keep a list of recurring agenda items and try to sort the rest of to-dos into separate lists.
 I also maintain a list of projects and critical goals that I can refer to whenever I need to remind myself what my Big Rocks are.

 Combining the two frameworks (5 Choices for prioritisation and GTD for workflow management), I ended up with a powerful mental model to maximise productivity and avoid burnout.
 If you don’t have a working system and you are not a natural all-remembering project manager, feel free to give these a try.

 We will cover focus areas 6-9 in the next article.
 Meanwhile, if you’d like to add your recipe for ramping up well at Amazon, I cordially invite you to join our Discord server and contribute.

-To complement the training set, I've also created a training that is 100% focused on STAR technique of answering behavioural interview questions.
-In this course, which I called D1C STAR Master, I share my insights from over 15 years interviewing candidates across Fortune 500 businesses in the EU in a competency interview style.
+To complement the training set, I’ve also created a training that is 100% focused on the STAR technique of answering behavioural interview questions.
+In this course, which I called STAR Method Bootcamp, I share my insights from over 15 years interviewing candidates across Fortune 500 businesses in the EU in a competency interview style.
 The training is shorter than Amazon Interview Bootcamp, and it has a live demo of me showing how to apply STAR technique theory to practice.

 Lastly, if you think that someone can benefit from reading this article, I would appreciate it if you could share it with them.